 - 20. There were ephors in The Academy and at one time, they were permitted to beat younger pupils.
 I have a feeling that was stopped by the time I went there.
 It is a thing I find appalling but something that was acceptable in an English run public school.
 I don't think ephors were in any position to judge their peers.
 Report them, yes, but not to beat them.
 As far as I'm aware, it didn't happen during my time at the school and I don't believe any fagging took place. - 21.
 I didn't witness anything that I considered to be bullying.
 I did have some odd boys who I suspected were victims of bullying.
 They were boys who didn't necessarily fit in, which I could relate to.
 I also had some boys who could have been bullies.
 I knew one of these boy's fathers.
 I wouldn't say he was an alcoholic, but he drank far too much.
 The boy, played rugby and would get angry with other players for not trying hard enough.
 When he got angry, I was never really sure what damage he could do.
-Ultimately, the rector asked his father to find another school for him. - I am aware from the statements I have been provided with, that IBO IGN Neil Douglas and Philip Woyka all say they were the victims of bullying.
-That is not something that I was aware of or witnessed.
-While I'm not aware of any specific acts of bullying, I was aware that some boys had the propensity to be bullied.
-By that I mean, I think some boys are more likely to be bullied than others.
-That's no excuse, but I do think it's a factor.
+Ultimately, the rector asked his father to find another school for him. - 22.
+I am aware from the statements I have been provided with, that IBO IGN IGN

 - 23. A number of years after I left the school, I was walking one day near the museum.
 There was a guy sitting on the wall who was obviously a down and out.
-When I walked past I heard this voice saying "Mr But are you just going to walk past me".
+When I walked past I heard this voice saying "Mr BU , are you just going to walk past me".
 He had been a pupil of mine at Edinburgh Academy.
 As a youngster, he had a temper and he didn't fit in.
 We chatted and he said I was the only person that was kind to him the whole time he was at The Academy.
 He told me he was expelled shortly after I retired. - 24.
 I don't know how a school can deal with people who don't fit in.
 The Academy took the easy way out, they just got rid of them.
 There was another boy with a bad temper who came from a difficult home.
 His dad was asked to find another school for him.
 The Academy was under a lot of pressure from other parents saying they didn't want certain boys who behaved badly at the school, so they really had to do something about it.
 If your running a private organisation, the people that are paying you expect to get what they want.
 The school had to guard their own interests.
 There was quite a sense of elitism in the school.
 I think if you are a paying customer, you should get the respect you deserve.
 I'm not necessarily saying the school thought it was a good idea to deal with things that way, but would you rather lose say six parents or the parents of one child.